Developing an emergency operations plan for your church

 In college, my Greek professor had a standard answer when worried students started asking about the next exam.
 With a wry smile, he repeated, "Sufficient unto the day is the evil thereof."
 In other words, don't worry about that yet.
 (Or as some of us learned to interpret it, today was to be enjoyed because exam day would be a terrible day of judgment … ).
 Yes, it's biblical.
 See Matthew 6:34 in your KJV.

 Just as students may worry over an upcoming exam, our uncertain world may cause infectious fear and worry within our churches.
-Severe weather, violence on/p>... [continue]
+Severe weather, violence on church property and industrial disasters are all very real threats we... [continue]

 How the Affordable Care Act affects your church